minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 ## Exercise 1.0 – Installing Python

+To install Python in the appliance simply execute the following two commands in the terminal:

+	sudo yum install python
+	sudo yum install python-matplotlib

-Follow the instructions on installing Python and IDLE in the [Reference] section.
-Be sure to install Python version 2.7.x!
-Ask an assistant for help if you run into any trouble.
-Before continuing, play around with the Python shell a bit and explore how you can use it as a calculator.
+The first command installs Python 2.7.
+The second command installs several modules necessary for the plotting of data.
+Ask an assistant for help if you run into any trouble!

 ## Interactive Python shell

-When you start up IDLE, a window with an interactive Python shell will pop up:
+Open IDLE (Integrated DeveLopment Environment) by typing idle in the terminal.
+By doing so a window with an interactive Python shell will pop up:

 ![IDLE Shell](st-shell.png)